On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: The bigger picture

 \subsubsection{Uncountable coverings}

 In this section, we connect $\HBT$ and related principles to $\BWC_{0}$ as sketched in Section \ref{kintro}

 First of all, in more detail, our main result is $\HBU\di \BWC_{0}$ assuming an extra axiom $\A_{0}$ introduced in \cite{samph, sahotop} and discussed below.
 This implication is established using the intermediate principle $\SSEP$ as in Principle \ref{septisch}.
 The latter is the third-order counterpart of the $\Sigma_{1}^{0}$-separation principle, which is equivalent to $\WKL_{0}$ by \cite{simpson2}*{IV.4.4}.
 Since $\HBU$ is the higher-order counterpart of $\WKL_{0}$, one expects $\HBU\asa \SSEP$, which is indeed proved in Theorem \ref{timtam}, also assuming $\A_{0}$.
 Regarding \eqref{darfl}, weakening $\A_{0}$ is possible as in \eqref{kru}.
-We note that $\ECF$ maps both $\HBU$ and $\SSEP$ to $\WKL_{0}$, while $\A_{0}, \BWC_{0},\BWC_{1}$ are trivial under $\ECF$, i.e.\ both \eqref{darfl} and \eqref{darflK} map to
+We note that $\ECF$ maps both $\HBU$ and $\SSEP$ to $\WKL_{0}$, while $\A_{0}, \BWC_{0},\BWC_{1}$ are trivial under $\ECF$.
+Moreover, a version of $\A_{0}$ turns out to be equivalent to $\cocode_{0}$ by Corollary \ref{dikker}.